Truth and Reconciliation Commission (South Africa): Significance and impact

-In the study by Orlando Lentini, the opinions of three ethnic groups were measured in this study: the British Africans, the Afrikaners, and the Xhosa.
+In the study by Orlando Lentini, the opinions of three ethnic groups were measured in this study: English-speaking White South Africans, the Afrikaners, and the Xhosa.
 According to the researchers, all of the participants perceived the TRC to be effective in bringing out the truth, but to varying degrees, depending on the group in question.

 The differences in opinions about the effectiveness can be attributed to how each group viewed the proceedings.
 Some viewed them as not entirely accurate, as many people would lie in order to keep themselves out of trouble while receiving amnesty for their crimes.
 (The commission would grant amnesty to some with consideration given to the weight of the crimes committed.)
 Some said that the proceedings only helped to remind them of the horrors that had taken place in the past when they had been working to forget such things.
 Thus, the TRC's effectiveness in terms of achieving those very things within its title is still debatable.

+Women in the TRC

+Some analyses of the TRC have examined how gender shaped participation in the Commission’s processes.
+Seven of the seventeen TRC commissioners were women, and the Reparations and Rehabilitation Committee was chaired and co-chaired by Hlengiwe Mkhize and Wendy Orr.
+As witnesses, many women gave testimony about violations experienced by relatives.
+Relatives or dependents of those who suffered physical/mental injury and other violations were classified as victims under the TRC mandate.
+Scholars note that some women were reluctant to speak about abuses they personally experienced, especially sexual violence, due to social stigma.

+In 1996, the University of Witwatersrand Center for Applied Legal Studies (CALS) made a submission, co-authored by Beth Goldblatt and Sheila Meintjies, urging the Commission to encourage women to share their own experiences.
+The TRC subsequently held three special hearings on women in Cape Town, Johannesburg and Durban.
+In the end, women accounted for more than half of the statements taken throughout the TRC, but less than half of those who reported on their own experience of direct human rights violations.
+Women were prominent in victim support groups.
+For example, 70% of the members of the large Khulumani Support Group were women.